 Look for sustainably-made bed linen in natural materials for a good night’s sleep guaranteed …

 It’s well documented that sleep can be affected by stress, anxiety and worry, instability and interruptions to your regular routine.
-And while there are things that may help with these issues – meditation, therapy, journaling, exercise – one other thing that may aid you in your quest to a better night’s sleep is knowing you are sleeping soundly on natural, organic bedding from Irish brands.
+And while there are things that may help with these issues – meditation, therapy, journaling, exercise – one other thing that may aid you in your quest for a better night’s sleep is knowing you are sleeping soundly on natural, sustainable bedding from Irish brands.

-“Due to the lack of chemicals needed to produce natural fabrics the end result is bedding that is kind to skin and naturally soft to the touch, which in turn is a mood booster,” says Hannah Murphy, founder of new Irish natural bed linen company, Amurelle.
+For Hannah Murphy, founder of Irish natural bed linen company, Amurelle, it’s the touch and feel of natural fabrics that makes them perfect for bedding, as well as the environmental impacts.
+“Due to the lack of chemicals needed to produce natural fabrics the end result is bedding that is kind to skin and naturally soft to the touch, which in turn is a mood booster,” she explains.
 “We spend one third of our life in bed so it is important to think about what we are sleeping in and its impact on both the environment and our own health.
 There are some really great health benefits to choosing natural fabrics to sleep in such as breathability, avoiding skin irritations and regulating body temperature.”
+Since launching last year, Amurelle has just released its newest collection featuring two new shades, rose and sand, available in 100% certified French flax linen or 100% cotton, designed in Ireland and made in Portugal.
+“All Amurelle items are Oeko-Tex certified which guarantees your sheets are made with respect for the environment and are entirely free of harmful chemicals so that you won’t lose sleep over how your bedding has been made.”

 One of the main benefits of choosing natural fibres such as cotton and linen is the lack of chemicals required during production – synthetic materials such as polyester (which are often blended with cotton in bedding production) require the use of alcohol based chemicals to be processed.
 This in turn leads to harmful particles being released into our waterways and eco-systems which is damaging to already delicate marine life.
 In addition, natural fabrics are 100% biodegradable whereas poly-blended fabrics will end up in landfill and can never fully decompose.
 So not only are you treating yourself to a good night’s sleep, you are also helping the environment.